ELI-NP/LEC/docs/source/running.rst

 Single electron
 ---------------

 In this example, we plot several outputs of a single electron.
 Details of the plotting code can be referred to the Jupyter notebook.
 It can be viewed in GitHub.
+We showed the output for Lorentz (without RR) and Sokolov (with RR) in classical regime.

 The electron trajectory